 A1298C MTHFR Mutations

-The heterozygous form of A1298C (one copy) is very common and although some methylation issues can occur, it’s much easier to balance the system by naturally consuming folate and b vitamins, than with the other variations.
-Although, the heterozygous A1298C can cause problems if the individual also has other methylation genetic mutations.
+The heterozygous form of A1298C (one copy) is very common and although some methylation issues occur, it’s much easier to balance the system by naturally consuming folate and b vitamins, than with the other variations.
+Although, the heterozygous A1298C can cause problems, especially if the individual has other methylation genetic mutations, is living an unhealthy lifestyle, and has been exposed to environmental toxins.
 Any mutation can be made worse with an unhealthy lifestyle.

 Let’s discuss the implications behind MTHFR mutations.
 If you have the heterozygous variation of A1298C then your methylation system is not functioning properly about 15-20% of the time.
 The homozygous variation shows that the methylation system is not functioning optimally about 40% of the time.
 If you think about it statistically, 4 out of every 10 days should feel symptomatic.